 Jackson, P (2009) ‘Mission and Pragmatism in US security policy in Africa’, Contemporary Security Policy, Volume 30, Issue 1, April 2009.
 Pp. 45-49.

+Jackson, P (2007) ‘Reshuffling the deck?
+The politics of decentralisation in Sierra Leone’, African Affairs, January 2007, 106: 95-111.
 African Affairs is the premier journal on African and is the journal of the Royal African Society and African Studies Association.
 This is a high prestige article that has led to further research funding, along with article 4, below.

+Jackson, P (2007) ‘Are Africa’s wars part of a fourth generation of warfare?’
+Contemporary Security Policy, August 2007, 28 (2): 267-285.
 This article is one of a series of three articles being published during 2007 on the links between African conflicts and theories of warfare.
 CSP is the leading Journal in this field and is published in the US, so has a global impact.
 The editor described my piece as ‘an important theoretical contribution to bringing Africa back in to debates about war’.

+Jackson, P (2005) ‘Chiefs, Money and Politicians: Rebuilding Local Government in Sierra Leone’, Public Administration and Development, 25, 2005.
+Pp.49-58.
 PAD is a high-impact journal and is in the top rank of journals in development.
 It is the main journal dealing with public administration.
 This article is in the top 50 downloaded articles of the journal between January 04 and August 06.

+Jackson, P (2002) Business Development in Asia and Africa, Palgrave (2002).
 This book remains the only comprehensive study of business development agencies in Africa and Asia and their influence on economic development.
-The book was described by DFID’s head of industrial development as ‘the most useful book in the field’
+The book was described by DFID’s head of industrial development as ‘the most useful book in the field’.